- We advise you to exercise normal safety precautions in Samoa.

 We strongly recommend that you take out comprehensive travel insurance that will cover any overseas medical costs, including medical evacuation, before you depart.
 Confirm that your insurance covers you for the whole time you'll be away and check what circumstances and activities are not included in your policy.
 Remember, regardless of how healthy and fit you are, if you can't afford travel insurance, you can't afford to travel.
 The Australian Government will not pay for a traveller's medical expenses overseas or medical evacuation costs.

-Hospital and medical facilities are limited and medical evacuation may be required in serious cases.
+Hospital and medical facilities in Samoa are limited and medical evacuation may be required in serious cases.
 To receive medical services you may be required to pay in advance and provide a deposit if hospitalised.
 Medical evacuation by air ambulance to Australia or New Zealand is extremely expensive.
 Evacuations using commercial airlines may be delayed during June and November to January when flights are often heavily booked.

 There are no hyperbaric chambers on any of the islands for treatment of scuba diving related injuries.
 Serious cases of decompression sickness are evacuated to the nearest treatment centre in Suva, Fiji, or Auckland, New Zealand.
 All registered dive companies carry basic treatment equipment to meet PADI standards.